 sudo whoami

-Add User to Sudoers on openSUSE
+Add User to Sudoers openSUSE

 - Install sudo (if not already installed):